What are the Most Important Features of Islam?

 - Divine Unity: He has no partner or associate, nor is He composed of parts (i.e. He is not limited to a body).
 He is beyond all types of boundaries and limitations, such as time and place.

-- Absolute attributes: God possesses infinite attributes of perfection that are inseparable from His essence (i.e., they are not achieved through acquisition), such as knowledge, power, wisdom, justice, and more.
+- Absolute Attributes: God possesses infinite attributes of perfection that are inseparable from His essence (i.e., they are not achieved through acquisition), such as knowledge, power, wisdom, justice, and more.
 All perfection is from Him and terminates with Him.

 - Speech (i.e., a voice) from behind a mountain, a wall, or a veil, for instance.